redox-os/website/content/faq.en.md

 ### How to report bugs on Redox

+Check GitLab Issues first to see if your problem is already known.

 - [Redox Book Bug Report Guide]

 [Redox Book Bug Report Guide]: https://doc.redox-os.org/book/ch12-03-creating-proper-bug-reports.html

 ## How do I contribute to Redox?

+You can contribute to Redox in many ways, here some of them:

 - [Documentation](/docs/)
 - [Redox Book Contribution Guide]